xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     Last ShipId created: @Context.Request.Query["lastCreatedShipId"]
 </form>
 ```
-Let's see how the London style TDD unit test for the `CreateNewShip` controller method would look like:
+Let's see how the London style TDD unit test for the `CreateNewShip` controller method would look like so we can compare it with the Chicago style TDD:
 ```c#
 using FakeItEasy;
 ...